-(d) Equipment
+(d) Property and equipment

-Equipment is recorded at cost less accumulated depreciation and impairment, if any.
+Property and equipment is recorded at cost less accumulated depreciation and impairment, if any.
 The initial cost of an asset comprises its purchase price or construction cost and any costs directly attributable to bringing the asset to the location and condition necessary for operation.
 Subsequent expenditures are capitalized only if it is probable that the future economic benefits associated with the expenditures will flow to the Company.